joonaspaakko/Photoshop-file-versions-script/README.md

 * The script will find the required Photoshop Action (`Auto Save PSD.atn`) automatically when needed, as long as you've added it into photoshop.
 * The Action is used to run a normal `save` command to prompt a `save as dialog` when you are doing the first file save with the script.
 * Although setting up a keyboard shotcut is highly recommended, you can still run the script from: `File > Scripts > Auto Save PSD...`.
  * The shortcut you've set in `Keyboard shortcuts...` will be shown in the menu path shown above.
-So if you forget it, that might be easiest way to find out.
+So if you forget it, that might be easiest way to find out what it is.